Mining

 What should be reported in Income from services?

 Income from services includes any sales of goods that are bundled together and invoiced in conjunction with a service.
-Where sales of goods are invoiced separately to an accompanying service provided (i.e. 'unbundled' from the cost of the service provided), the income received from these sales should be reported in Sales of goods.
+Where sales of goods are invoiced separately to an accompanying service provided (i.e. 'unbundled' from the cost of the service provided), the income received from these sales should be reported in Sales of minerals and other goods.
 This includes payments received for providing mining related services to other businesses.
 These may include:

-- geological surveying;
+- geological surveying

-- site preparation;
+- site preparation

-- drilling;
+- drilling

-- transportation;
+- transportation

 - waste management.